njclarkbmf/yt-qna/README.md

 3. **Slow Transcription**: Transcription can be slow on CPU.
 Consider using a GPU if available, or use smaller Whisper models for faster (though less accurate) transcription.

-### LanceDB Query Errors

-1. **SQL Syntax Errors**: When using LanceDB's query functionality, make sure your SQL syntax is correct.
-The error messages should help identify the issue.

-2. **Missing Tables**: If you get errors about missing tables, ensure you've added at least one video before attempting queries.

-3. **Array Contains Errors**: The new filtering functionality uses `array_contains` for tag filtering.
-If you see related errors, make sure your LanceDB version supports this function.

 ## Data Organization

 When you add multiple videos, the system organizes them as follows: